Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 #### 1.2 Environment variables

-As with [all the rest of the OpenProject configuration settings](../../../installation-and-operations/configuration/environment/), the SAML configuration can be provided via environment variables.
+As with [all the rest of the ProyeksiApp configuration settings](../../../installation-and-operations/configuration/environment/), the SAML configuration can be provided via environment variables.

 E.g.